Skip to main content

 Remove food and shelter opportunities

-If you have a shed or other garden structure that could easily be dug underneath then raise it up on bricks to make it less appealing as a rodent home.
-The bricks will allow a draft and make the space feel more open, and thus discourage rodents from making it their home.
+If you have a shed or other garden structure that could easily be dug underneath then raise it on bricks to make it less appealing as a rodent home.
+The bricks will allow a draught and make the space feel more open, and thus discourage rodents from making it their home.
 Rats only need a gap of 15mm and mice 6mm so it is important to seal up any small gaps.

 Be sensible about feeding wild birds